sunfounder/pironman5-mini/docs/source/set_up/set_up_home_assistant.rst

 Set Up on Home Assistant
 ============================================

-If you have installed the Home Assistant system, you will need to add the necessary add-ons to Home Assistant and start them to get the Pironman 5 working.
+If you have installed the Home Assistant system, you will need to add the necessary add-ons to Home Assistant and start them to get the Pironman 5 Mini working.

 .. note::